 The year 2019 is celebrated as the year of Rembrandt in the Netherlands.
 Many special events and exhibitions are organised throughout the year to celebrate the work of a famous Dutch painter.

-I wanted to give my contribution, by designing a set of colouring postcards ‘Rembrandt in Amsterdam’ dedicated to his life and work in Dutch capital.
+I wanted to give my contribution, by designing a set of colouring postcards ‘Rembrandt in Amsterdam’ dedicated to his life and work in the Dutch capital.

 Rembrandt in Amsterdam